Kurdish mayor among dozens detained in Turkey on militant links

 Turkey has jailed thousands of Kurdish politicians, academics, lawyers, journalists and others since 2009 on charges they support the Kurdistan Workers Party (PKK), which has fought the state for autonomy in a conflict that has claimed more than 40,000 lives since 1984.

-Turkey, the United States and the European Union list the PKK as a terrorist organization.
+Turkey, the United States and the European Union list the PKK as a terrorist organisation.

 The BDP said in a statement police operations were continuing.